isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Calculation of the values is controlled by the following three parameters:

 -  ``calculate-tee-times`` - when true, T1 and T2 will be calculated as
    percentages of the valid lease time.
-It defaults to true.
+It defaults to true and is ignored for infinite (0xFFFFFFFF) valid lease times.

 -  ``t1-percent`` - the percentage of the valid lease time to use for T1.
 It is expressed as a real number between 0.0 and 1.0 and must be